majway27/foundation-rails/README.md

-# README
+# Details Details Details

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a utility belt for little tools I'd like to have at hand.

+* Simple Ledger
-* Ruby version
+* Time Tracker

-* System dependencies
+* Stress Tracker

-* Configuration
+* Random string generator

-* Database creation
+* PTO Tracker

-* Database initialization
+* Quotes

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Screen "Break" Timer

-* Deployment instructions
+* Daily Journal

-* ...
+* Birthday Tracker